 While worksheets are powerful on their own, their true potential is unlocked when integrated into a blended learning environment.
 They serve as the perfect bridge between a lecture and a laboratory session.
 A teacher might deliver a presentation on the endocrine system, followed by a worksheet to solidify the concepts, and finally a dissection or a microscopic examination of slides to see the structures in real-time.

 When used as a formative assessment tool, these materials provide immediate feedback for both the student and the instructor.
 A quick review of a completed worksheet can instantly reveal common misconceptions—such as confusing the ureter with the urethra—allowing the teacher to address these gaps in understanding before the final exam.
-This iterative process of study, application, and correction creates a strong learning loop that ensures comprehensive mastery.
+This iterative process of study, application, and correction creates a solid learning loop that ensures comprehensive mastery.

 Conclusion